 Do I need a mycotoxin urine test if I’ve been exposed to toxic mold?
 About once a month, I get asked about mycotoxin urine testing for children and/or adults.
 Here’s my answer.

-Here’s one of the reasons why: The urine mycotoxin test does NOT pinpoint when or where the exposure happened.
 I’ve also done consultations with a few families who had great results on their mycotoxin urine test, so their doctor moved on to test for other things and put mold in the back seat.

-If your home, school, or office has mold, assume your body does too, and start taking steps to leave or properly remediate your environment.
+If your home, school, or office has mold, assume your body does too and start taking steps to leave or properly remediate your environment.

 I’d much rather spend my money on leaving and on purchasing a few supplements and herbs to help my body heal faster than spend money on a mycotoxin urine test.

 Need more support on your journey?
 Reach out to me on Instagram for an educational consultation.